JoshuaMarden/BTC_Analyser/README.md

 _I would suggest at this current time that BTC prices cannot reliably be tracked using gross economic measures as I have here.
 BTC has transitioned from a fringe ponzi-scheme to an asset of decreasing risk with high potential yield, it has not therefore responded consistently to economic events over time.
-The type of investor and their rationale for holding bitcoin will have changed extensively.
+The type of investor and their rationale for holding bitcoin will have changed extensively._
+_(quality of this present analysis not-withstanding)._

-I also need to select and justify what economic measures I include to reduce nosie.
+_I also need to select and justify what economic measures I include to reduce nosie, e.g. by identifying metrics that exhibit some relationship to BTC and only including those.
 (the quality of this present analysis not-withstanding)._